yochaigal/cairn/wip/backgrounds/cutpurse.md

 # Cutpurse

 > You live in the grey space between those who have power and those that don't.
-You thrive in thick of things, in finding opportunity where others see only chaos.
+You find opportunity where others see only chaos.
 With nimble fingers, you unburden both the richest merchant and the lowliest guard.

 ## Names